-The Group uses interest rate swaps to cover the risk of changes in interest rates.
+The Group uses interest rate swaps to cover the risk of changes in interest rates and FX forwards to cover the currency exposure.

 Interest rate swaps which are not designed as hedging instruments are in accordance with IAS 39 classified as held-for-trading and carried at fair value presented in current assets/liabilities, with changes in fair value included in net profit or loss of the period in they arise.